Welcome to today's edition of the Rush 24-7 podcast.

 What's this country coming to?

-Uh I am not Mark Davis.
+I am not Mark Davis.

-I was uh just doing a little light w lawn work at uh Mitt Romney's place, but Mitt said I'm running for office for beat's sake, I can't have a legal, so uh so here I am.
+I was just doing a little light lawn work at Mitt Romney's place, but Mitt said I'm running for office for Pete's sake.

-Look at it as uh as Occupy EIB.
+Looking at it as Occupy EIB.

-Hey, we're live at Ice Station EIB today in Northern New Hampshire.
+Hey, we're live at Ice Station EIB today in northern New Hampshire.

-The uh the revolution is spreading.
+The revolution is spreading.

-Uh because uh uh I I don't think there is any teleprompter in New Hampshire, though that guy who stole Obama's prompter may well be in New Hampshire by now, so I shall certainly keep a lookout for that.
+They're calling for tariffs on imported plaid from teleprompters down there because I don't think there is any teleprompter in New Hampshire, though that guy who stole Obama's prompter may well be in New Hampshire by now.

-He's a male suspect approximately five foot eleven, hundred and ninety pounds, thirty to forty years of age.
+He's a male suspect, approximately 5'11, 190 pounds, 30 to 40 years of age.

-Uh last time I was here a couple of weeks ago was the morning after the Republican presidential debate the night before, and here I am again on the morning after the Republican presidential debate the night before.
+Last time I was here a couple of weeks ago was the morning after the Republican presidential debate the night before.

 So I'm beginning to sense a pattern here.

-But uh I don't know.
+But I don't know.

-Yeah, we're the mo we're morning, I'm the morning after pill.
+I'm the morning after pill.

-This was the Vegas the Vegas debate.
+This was the Vegas, the Vegas debate.

-Um what's that guy's name?
+What's that guy's name?

 Huntsman.

-So that's uh that's exciting.
+So that's exciting.

 No John Huntsman on stage.